aegoroff/dirstat/README.md

 **manually**:

-Download the pre-compiled binaries from the [releases page][releases] and copy to the desired location.
+Download the pre-compiled binaries from the [releases](https://github.com/aegoroff/dirstat/releases) and copy to the desired location.